NCAR/IPT/README.md

-# EMIT
+# Emissions Model Interface Tool (EMIT)

-Emissions Model Interface Tool
+A collection of scripts and code to convert emissions to CAM-SE regionally refined meshes and MPAS meshes

-A collection of scripts and code to convert emissions to CAM-SE regionally refined grids
+The functions of these scripts will eventually become part of an online regridding tool that is part of the MUSICA framework.

 ### Four Components
 1. Regridding of point sources, biomass burning emissions and NEI emissions